cthing/meazure/README.md

 - Color value fixes and changes
     - Fix: The YIQ color display now shows negative in-phase and quadrature values.
+    - Enhancement: A button is now provided to copy the contents of the color field to the clipboard.
+The button is located to the right of the color swatch.
     - Enhancement: The CMYK color space is device dependent.
 Therefore, any conversion between the native RGB color space and CMYK is an approximation without a color profile for the target device.
 This version of Meazure uses a more conventional formula for approximating CMYK from RGB than was used in previous versions.